Confused about your exam or college applications?

 |Department of Communication and Journalism, Pune||Pune, Maharashtra||Rs.
 10,800|

-|Institute of Mass Communication, Film and Television Studies (IMCFTS)||Kolkata, West Bengal||Rs.
-25,050|
+|Institute of Mass Communication, Film and Television Studies (IMCFTS)||Kolkata, West Bengal||Not Available|

 |Institute of Mass Communication and Media Technology, Kurukshetra University||Kurukshetra, Haryana||Rs.
-80,600|
+1,00,000|

-A clarity of mind can do wonders and a starting point always initiates the right direction for the ones looking for their paths ahead.
+Clarity of mind can do wonders and a starting point always initiates the right direction for the ones looking for their paths ahead.
 With the list of government colleges mentioned above, you can start applying for colleges.

 The advantage of studying at government mass communication colleges is that they have a comparatively less tuition fee and offer a good curriculum devised by central regulatory bodies.
 Some of these colleges might have a mass communication entrance exam based on which admission to mass communication courses is done.